Edwards-R/understanding_docs/Next thing/notes.md

 ### Split
 A split occurs when what was considered to be one taxon is now considered to be multiple.
 Notably, a split operation also involves the creation of an aggregate Understanding.
 This aggregate, written as `x agg`, represents the novel state of the existing information.
 As an example, when Murray et al split *Bombus lucorum*, this also resulted in `*Bombus lucorum agg*: iso.
 Murray et al: 2008`.
 The previous Understanding of *Bombus lucorum* uses the new aggregate version, as it is impossible to assign records to any of the new taxa without redetermination of specimens.

+Splits require particular attention as, when a split is performed, all existing data is moved to an aggregate.
+Aggregate data is of far less value to science than non-aggregate, and so the cost-benefit of performing a split vs create should be assessed.
+There is no definitive rule for when to utilise a split vs create.
+Instead, the guidance is to ask the question '*Is there significant, widespread, confusion present in the taxon?*'.
+If the answer is yes, use split.
+If no (i.e. most of the information present is clean and of only one taxon), then the situation may be better handled by a creation.

 ### Compound
 Some operations exist that are best regarded as a compound of the previous steps.
 The most common of these is the transfer of one taxon to another parent.
 For example, transferring a species to a different genus.
 The logic behind this is that a genus is formed out of its component pieces - in our example, species.
 If a component is removed, that genus is no longer exactly the same.
 In fact, it is a different *Understanding* of what that genus is.
 'Moving' a taxon is therefore a compound operation of a split.
 The taxa to be moved are then held 'in isolation', from where they are merged with their destination to form a new Understanding.